reallylibra/frontend-challenge/README.md

 <p>Your first task is to set the page locally:
 <ul>
 <li>Fork this repository and clone the code to your computer.</li>
-<li>Install database which is in root folder of the repository.</li>
+<li>Install database which is in root folder of the repository to your machine.
+You can use Phpmyadmin or any other tool to do that.</li>
-<li>Update file sites/default/local.setting.php using the instructions in that file.</li>
+<li>Copy the file sites/default/example.settings.local.php to sites/default/settings.local.php.
+Update the file with the information for your database.
+Read the comment at the top of that file if you need better instructions.</li>
 </ul>
-<p>When you have this ready and the page is opening on your localhost go on the following tasks:</p>
+<p>If you did everything right in previous steps the page should be opening on your localhost.</p>
+<p>Now it's time to begin the real work.
+Below are the tasks that you should accomplish:</p>
 <ol>
 <li>Style the front page using the provided psd.
-Only style elements that appear on the page (there is more items in psd).</li>
+Only style elements that appear on the page.
+There is more elements in the design, but if we take the front page as an example, you only need to style header (logo and menu), four news items and a footer.</li>
-<li>If some elements have different order, just style them where they are positioned.</li>
+<li>If some elements have different order, just style them where they are positioned (hint: look at the news items on front page).</li>
 <li>Header should be styled in a way that when you scroll down it sticks to the top.
 There is no design for that, but black background with white links should do it.</li>
-<li>Also style one of the news - click on it and style the right sidebar.
+<li>Also style one of the news - click on it on front page list and style the right sidebar.
 Everything else should be more or less styled already.</li>
 <li>Please have in mind that this should look OK on mobile as well.</li>
 </ol>
 <h2>When done</h2>
 <ol>
 <li>Commit and Push your code to your new repository.</li>
-<li>Send us a pull request.
+<li>Send us a pull request and let us know about that.
 We will review your code and get back to you.</li>
 </ol>